ShrewdyChan/smoothie-queuer/README.md

 ## Overview

-Smoothie Queuer provides a user-friendly interface for queuing and processing multiple video files using `smoothie-rs`.
+Smoothie Queuer provides a user-friendly GUI for queuing and processing multiple video files using `smoothie-rs`.
 It streamlines the workflow by allowing drag-and-drop video management, recipe selection, and queue control, all within a visual interface.

 https://github.com/user-attachments/assets/6e396c9a-bc84-448a-884d-8954cf0932e1